Task #1905

 No. I'm strongly against such action.
 All FAQ items should be part of the NFD internal documentation and go through normal review process.
 FAQ for different versions could be different.

-Updated by Jeff Burke over 9 years ago
+Updated by Jeff Burke about 10 years ago

 After hearing the motivation, I agree with Alex on this one, but I guess I got a little confused about what was encouraged on the wiki because some specifications (NDNLP, management, etc.) seem to have their canonical version there as opposed to the internal documentation.